Goals in Times of Cholera: How to maintain healthy habits during odd times without burning out?

 Dori from Finding Nemo says: Just keep swimming!

 Maybe it is all about navigating the waves of uncertainty while keeping our heads off the water.
-We tend to have big expectations and sometimes forget that the road is not always perfect, but you got to still get through it.
+We tend to have big expectations and sometimes forget that the road is not always perfect, but you still have to get through it.
 Home exercise has been a huge helper during these times, but it's easier to feel the lack of motivation and I personally attribute this to burnout.
 Fitness can be so goal-oriented, which I think is the main reason why many people are continuously trying unsuccessfully.
 On the other hand not having goals gets you nowhere.

 So, what should I do?